Anno 1503: Technology

 Technology in Anno 1503 begins on the pioneer level.
 After giving citizens basic goods like food, cloth, and alcohol, they develop into settlers, the second civilization level.
 The second level allows the player's settlers to build more advanced buildings; however, settlers also require more goods to stay alive.
 Buildings in the game do not necessarily have a specific function for the player, but have an implied or effective function for settlers in the game.
 Building abilities are amplified with expansion, meaning larger populations have more effective building powers.

 Military operations in this game are more complex than in Anno 1602.
 The game has more than seven different types of units as opposed to Anno 1602 with only four.
 Thus, during battles, the game experience becomes more intense as deploying different units becomes a key strategy for winning a battle.

 The buildings in the game are also more extensive than those of Anno 1602.
 This is mainly because the gameplay area and islands are many times bigger than in 1602.
 Thus, it makes it possible to have many more plantations and a diversity of farmhouses.
 Alongside the houses and farms featured in the previous game, this game also has many more extensive farms for gems, silk, whale blubber, lamp oil, medicinal herbs, hops, wine, indigo, coal, hides, leather, and salt, increasing gameplay difficulty.
 Building and house graphics are improved over the previous game.

 Development

 Anno 1503 began development in January 1999, following the success of 1998's Anno 1602.
 Publisher Sunflowers Interactive announced it in November of that year.
+In April 2001, Electronic Arts signed a deal with Sunflowers to secure distribution rights to the title outside German-speaking territories and Japan and that they would handle localisation for ten different languages.

 An add-on titled Treasures, Monsters & Pirates was released in 2004.
+Electronic Arts also published this title outside Germany.